 |Tom Crawford||KICP, University of Chicago|

-The last meeting of the LAMBDA User's Group was November 28, 2016, and convened to produce the 2016 annual report.
+The last meeting of the LAMBDA User's Group was March 23, 2018.
+The Dec.
+2016 report is available here.

 Members serve a minimum of one year and can renew for up to three-year terms (with staggering of multi-year terms to ensure some committee continuity from year to year while also incorporating fresh viewpoints).
 ADAP grantees are encouraged to serve on the group, 1) as significant users of LAMBDA's archival data, and 2) because LAMBDA can host their results, following reporting requirements.